“Privacy is not something that I’m merely entitled to; it’s an absolute prerequisite” – Marlon Brando.

 Joining the data privacy bandwagon

-The digital age is both a boon and a curse for an online business.
-While it connects you to potential customers, it also introduces you to cybercriminals.
+The digital age is both a boon and a curse for an online businesses.
+While it connects you to potential customers, it also introduces you to cyber criminals.
 Online businesses that give equal importance to marketing and data privacy are the ones that don’t fall into the trap of digital Darwinism.

 With 97% of companies reporting benefits like increased competitive advantage and investor appeal from investing in privacy, you cannot afford to overlook data privacy and security benefits.